 However, Jobs' abrasive personality and stubbornly selective acknowledgement of reality alienated much of the staff and management.
-This extended before Apple such as when Jobs was at Atari, he got the job to create the classic game, Breakout, only to convince Wozniak to do the major programming work and secretly kept most of the bonus money for himself.
-Eventually Apple's market difficulties in the mid-1980s enabled the Apple board to have him Kicked Upstairs — he was still the chairman of the company, but was stripped off all decision-making powers and assigned to an almost-empty building instead.
-Jobs was not fooled by this move and after a losing power struggle to prevent this, he quit.
+This extended before Apple; in one case when Jobs was at Atari, he got the job to create the classic game Breakout, only to convince Wozniak to do the major programming work while secretly keeping most of the bonus money for himself.
+Eventually, Apple's market difficulties in the mid-1980s enabled the Apple board to have him Kicked Upstairs — he was still the chairman of the company, but was stripped of all decision-making powers and assigned to an almost-empty building instead.
+Jobs was not fooled by this move, and after a losing power struggle to prevent this, he quit.

-This spectacular success made Jobs so important to Disney that a crisis occurred when the company CEO, Michael Eisner, insulted Pixar, and by extension Jobs, in 2003 when he publicly denigrated the upcoming film, Finding Nemo, as a sure flop bound to take them down a peg.
-When that film became yet another critically hailed smash hit that topped all the others just as Pixar's contract with Disney was about to expire, Jobs, who loathed Eisner even before that insult, was ready to walk away and entertain the certain flood of offers with rival film companies.
+This spectacular success made Jobs so important to Disney that a crisis occurred when company CEO Michael Eisner insulted Pixar, and by extension Jobs, in 2003 when he publicly denigrated the then-upcoming Finding Nemo as a sure flop bound to take them down a peg.
+When that film became yet another critically hailed smash hit that topped all the others just as Pixar's contract with Disney was about to expire, Jobs, who loathed Eisner even before that insult, was ready to walk away and entertain the certain flood of offers from rival film companies.
 To prevent that corporate disaster, on top of other complaints about Eisner's arrogant incompetence, Disney investors rose up to fire Eisner in part to placate Jobs.
-Furthermore, when the new CEO decided to then outright purchased Pixar as a subsidiary in 2006, Jobs became the single biggest shareholder of the corporation while Lasseter was put in charge of all of the company's animation.
+Furthermore, when the new CEO decided to then outright purchase Pixar as a subsidiary in 2006, Jobs became the single biggest shareholder of the corporation while Lasseter was put in charge of all of the company's animation.

-In 1996, NeXT was bought by Apple and Jobs returned to the company and soon resumed control.
-Under his leadership, the lagging company soon prospered with the iMac computer line, but also branched out into new products that made a deep impact in pop culture.
-Jobs oversaw the creation of the iPod MP3 player that became the pre-eminent example of a new music market, which was complemented by the iTunes store that redefined online media retail, while he also manipulated desperate companies in the sagging music industry to cooperate in an arrangement shamelessly stacked in Apple's favor.
+In 1996, NeXT was bought by Apple, and Jobs returned to the company to find that while he was gone, several CEOs came and went as multiple failing product lines had driven the company on its way to bankruptcy.
+Now under his control again, the company soon prospered with the iMac computer line, but also branched out into new products that made a deep impact in pop culture.
+Jobs oversaw the creation of the iPod MP3 player that became the pre-eminent example of a new music market, which was complemented by the iTunes Store, which redefined online media retail, while he also manipulated desperate companies in the sagging music industry to cooperate in an arrangement shamelessly stacked in Apple's favor.

 After these successes, Jobs' prescient technology business sense and his almost obsessive commitment to innovative design led to further groundbreaking products.
 These included the iPhone, which opened the smartphone market from a business-oriented one to a general consumer item, and the iPad, which similarly kickstarted the tablet PC market largely by itself.

-However, his stubborn personality and eccentricities also led to him not properly dealing with his declining health, leading to him officially departing Apple in August 2011.
-Six weeks later on October 5, 2011 Jobs collapsed at his Palo Alto home and died of pancreatic cancer.
+However, his stubborn personality and eccentricities also led to him not properly dealing with his declining health, leading to him officially departing Apple on August 24, 2011.
+Six weeks later on October 5, Jobs died at his Palo Alto home of complications from pancreatic cancer.
 He was 56 years old.

 Steve Jobs has been hailed as one of the great American business innovators and leaders of modern times, with a popular culture impact at least as profound.
-For instance for his work running Pixar, Jobs was listed in the Academy Awards In Memorium montage for the year of his death and is officially honored as a Disney Legend of that company's history.
+For instance, for his work running Pixar, Jobs was listed in the Academy Awards' In Memoriam montage for the year of his death and is officially honored as a Disney Legend of that company's history.

-Jobs has had a ton of documentaries and at least, three Biopics made about him: the first being a 1999 TV docudrama, Pirates of Silicon Valley, starring Noah Wyle and focusing on his rivalry with Microsoft co-founder, Bill Gates; a 2013 indie film entitled Jobs starring Ashton Kutcher in the title role; the 2015 Danny Boyle film, Steve Jobs, based on the biography of the same name with Jobs being played by Michael Fassbender, and Steve Jobs: The Man In The Machine by CNN Films.
+Jobs has had a ton of documentaries and at least four biopics made about him: a 1999 TV docudrama, Pirates of Silicon Valley, starring Noah Wyle and focusing on his rivalry with Microsoft co-founder Bill Gates; a 2013 indie film, Jobs, starring Ashton Kutcher in the title role; the 2015 Danny Boyle film, Steve Jobs, based on the biography of the same name with Jobs being played by Michael Fassbender; and Steve Jobs: The Man in the Machine by CNN Films.